|

 What is the

-The Ordeal is a
+The Induction is a

 weekend experience in which those elected or selected learn about the